kkMihai/kk-nextjs-boilerplate/README.md

 # 🚀 KK NextJS Boilerplate

+## ⚠️ THIS BOILERPLATE IS STILL IN DEVELOPMENT, IS NOT RECOMMENDED TO USE IN PRODUCTION YET

 Yep another NextJS Boilerplate, Since my adventure to find the best boilerplate for my projects has failed, I decided to create my own.
 This boilerplate is designed to help me (or your idk) kickstart your Next.js projects with a modern development stack.
 ## 📦 Features